lizliu27/blog/content/deeplearning/EEG.md

 draft = false
 +++

 This project was led by my awesome teammate zheng cheng.
-We together replicated a result an exsiting paper.
+We together replicated a result an exsiting paper (reference code: https://github.com/neerajwagh/eeg-gcnn).

 We tried to replicate the results and applied deep learning models to the auto-diagnosis of epilepsy via Electroencephalography (EEG) profiles.